 1/3 c. fresh lemon juice (from 2 lemons)

 1/3 c. water

 Parsley and olive oil to serve

-- Meanwhile, combine garlic, lemon juice and salt in a small bowl.
+- Combine garlic, lemon juice and salt in a small bowl.
 Set aside for 10 minutes.

 - Add tahini and oil and process for another minute.
-Add remaining salt, to taste, and process till smooth.
+Add additional salt, to taste, if desired.
 Serve immediately or cover and refrigerate.
 When ready to serve, drizzle with olive oil, reserved chick peas and chopped fresh parsley.
 Serve with pita chips and crudite.